 I also used Bloomberg Law to research each of the 10 lawsuits in-depth to understand which fake news domains I needed to be on the lookout for.
 During this time, I was curious about the prospect of Law School and had taken the LSAT, so I found reading court document briefs to be rather fun.

-I didn’t commit the raw data .CSV to the GitHub because of its sheer size (2GB), but you can see the parsed data here if you’re interested for January 2011.
+I didn’t commit the raw data .CSV to the GitHub because of its sheer size (2GB) and because it is proprietary to Nielsen, but you can see the parsed data here if you’re interested for January 2011.

 Here’s the link to that GitHub again if you’re curious to see some of the code.
 My biggest takeaways from this project were learning how to work with large datasets, quickly reading court case briefs for important information (think Mike Ross from Suits USA), and creating an infrastructure to parse those datasets into meaningful analysis.